 The Case-Shiller 10-city home price growth index rose 18.5% over the 12 months that ended in June, compared with a 16.6% increase in May.
 The 20-city index rose 19.1%, following an annual gain of 17.1% in May.

 Price growth occurred in all 20 cities tracked in the Case Shiller Index.
 As usual, Phoenix was the leader.
-For the 25th straight month, the desert city saw home-price growth, a 29.3% acceleration in June.
+For the 25th straight month, the desert city saw home-price growth rise.
+It rose 29.3% in June from the year prior.
 San Diego had the second-fastest growth at 27.1%, while Boston, Charlotte, Cleveland, Dallas, Denver and Seattle all recorded record-high annual price gains.
 The lowest rate of home price growth occurred in Chicago, which saw an increase of 13.3% from June 2020.

 How can we innovate and leverage technology to make the real estate transaction even better?
 By fueling the process with certainty.